aylin-sarioglu/coding-task/README.md

 ## 📌 Note

 In **online mode**, the frontend sends the input to the backend via REST.
-There the analysis happens through the refactored logic in `LocalTextAnalyzer.java` provided by the `TextAnalyzer.java`.
+There the analysis happens through the refactored logic in `RefactoredTextAnalyzer.java` provided by the `TextAnalyzer.java`.
 In **offline mode**, analysis happens directly on the frontend using a local TypeScript copy of the logic from `TextAnalyzer.java`.